Table of Contents:

 - Retired and Emeriti Professors Nominated to Serve as Sole Chair or Cognate Member: The completed Dissertation Committee Form must be accompanied by a memorandum, signed by the faculty member's chair and by the dean of his/her school or college, requesting the appointment and affirming the professor's experience in teaching, advising and dissertation committee service.
 Once approved, the appointment will be in effect for 3 years and may be renewed with the approval of the faculty member's chair and dean, and the Dean of the Graduate School.

-- University Faculty and Staff Not Included on Pages 29-32 of the Dissertation Handbook, or Individuals Outside the University: When individuals in these categories are nominated for dissertation committee service, the completed Dissertation Committee Form must be accompanied by
+- University Faculty and Staff , or Individuals Outside the University: When individuals in these categories are nominated for dissertation committee service, the completed Dissertation Committee Form must be accompanied by

-- (a)A memorandum from SNRE's Associate Dean describing the individual's qualifications for dissertation committee service; and
+- (a)A memorandum from the studen's chair describing the individual's qualifications for dissertation committee service; and

 (b) A copy of the nominee's curriculum vitae.

-- (a)A memorandum from SNRE's Associate Dean describing the individual's qualifications for dissertation committee service; and
+- (a)A memorandum from the studen's chair describing the individual's qualifications for dissertation committee service; and

 - Certification at the end of year 2 by the Pre-Candidacy Exam and advancement to candidacy.